You are here

 Receives and confers with official visitors and the public; meets with representatives of government or private interest groups;

-Serves as liaison officer with the Governor's Office concerning public complaints or problems; investigates complaints;
+Serves as liaison officer with the Legislature and/or Governor's Office concerning public complaints or problems; investigates complaints;

 Knowledge and Abilities

-Knowledge of: State government organization and administrative procedures; Federal and local government functions; office methods and procedures; research methods and data collection; State and agency functional and personnel policies.
+Knowledge of: State government organization and administrative procedures; budget preparation; Federal and local government functions; office methods and procedures; research methods and data collection; State and agency functional and personnel policies.

-Ability to: speak before groups effectively; compile written reports; obtain the cooperation of other departments and other government agencies; work effectively with others.
+Ability to: communicate effectively; compile reports; obtain the cooperation of other departments and other government agencies; work effectively with others.

 Legal Requirement(s)